 so that

-Generally $\dot h_0 = h_t(x_0,t) \neq 0$ at such a point, thus, we thus require $r = 3+n$.
-For non-integer $n$, we expect the film profile will be weakly singular, such that $h(x,t)$ is $3+\lfloor n \rfloor$ times differentiable.
-This is particular important for shear-thinning flows ($n<1$) as then we only expect weak, rather than classical, solutions of the fourth order equation \eqref{eq:thinFilmEq} to exist.
+Here $\dot h_0$ is the time derivative of the leading coefficient function.
+Generally $\dot h_0 \neq 0$ at such a point, which requires $r = 3+n$.
+For non-integer $n$, we expect the film profile will be weakly singular, in the sense that $h(x,t)$ is only $3+\lfloor n \rfloor$ times differentiable.
+This is particularly important for shear-thinning flows ($n<1$) given the equation \eqref{eq:thinFilmEq} is fourth order.
 We will observe this singular behaviour in each of the solutions constructed in this article.
-We note that as special cases, if $\dot h_0 = 0$, then a singularity at higher order will occur as the gradient of flux must balance with another term, while if $n$ is an integer not equal to unity, then there will be higher order noninteger powers in the flux that need to be balanced, requiring higher order non-integer powers in the expansion of $h$.
+We note that as special cases, if $\dot h_0 = 0$, then a singularity at higher order will occur as the gradient of flux must balance with another term, while if $n$ is an integer not equal to unity, then there will be higher-order noninteger powers in the flux that need to be balanced, requiring higher-order non-integer powers in the expansion of $h$.
 We do not consider these special cases further here.